vladc15/SaveIt/README.md

 ## Description ##

 Social Bookmarking website that allows users to do CRUD operations on posts.
-Posts are organized in Boards.
-Each post can contain text content, uploaded pictures/embeded videos and some tags.
+Posts can be organized in Boards.
+Each post can contain text content, uploaded pictures/embedded videos and multiple tags.
-There are 3 types of users:
+It features a login system, having 3 types of users:
 * Unregistered: can see all the posts on the website
-* Registered User: can create new posts, can update their posts and can leave comments (and edit their own comments).
+* Registered User: can create new posts and can leave comments, as well as edit their own content.
+They can also create their own boards with selected posts.
-* Admin: can edit any post/comment.
+* Admin: can edit all content on the website.

+Registered users can like other posts, in order to constantly recommend the most liked posts.
+They also have access to a search bar, in addition to pagination for posts, for an easier navigation through the platform.